flowground/amazonaws-com-codepipeline-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetPipelineState
-### Returns information about the state of a pipeline, including the stages and actions.
+> Returns information about the state of a pipeline, including the stages and actions.<br/>

 #### Input Parameters
 * `Action` - _required_